 The ability to communicate in the ways that your customers want you to will be key to driving sales, and it will be essential to keep your employees happy, too.
-Take a look at these 5 shifts in communication trends that are affecting small businesses in 2019 and how you can adapt.
+Take a look at these five shifts in communication trends that are affecting small businesses in 2020, and how you can adapt.

 1. Brevity is Beautiful